Anerood Jugnauth: Defeat and out from parliament: 1995–2000

-2000 tenure as Prime minister
+Return to power: 2000–2003

-The outgoing prime minister, Navin Ramgoolam of the Mauritian Labor Party led a coalition with Xavier Luc Duval, the leader of the Parti Mauricien Xavier Duval (PMXD).
+The outgoing prime minister, Navin Ramgoolam of the Mauritian Labor Party led a coalition with Xavier-Luc Duval, the leader of the Parti Mauricien Xavier Duval (PMXD).
 Duval was Minister of Finance in the previous government alliance formed in mid-1999.
 The other alliance was formed (for the fourth time) between Jugnauth (MSM) and Bérenger (MMM).

 On 15 August 2000, the leaders of these two parties as well several other leaders from much smaller parties signed what they termed a 'historical electoral accord', which included a proposed sharing of the prime ministerial post between MSM leader Jugnauth and MMM leader Bérenger.
 Under this arrangement, Jugnauth would hold the post of prime minister for the first three years and Bérenger for the remaining two years.
-After surrendering the premiership to Bérenger, Jugnauth would be called to assume the function of President of the Republic after reforms to strengthen the presidency, which was largely a symbolic post.
+After surrendering the premiership to Paul Bérenger, Jugnauth would be called to assume the function of President of the Republic after reforms to strengthen the presidency, which was largely a symbolic post.
 The accord also provided for a reform of the electoral system to replace the "best losers system" gradually by proportional representation, and to end the Mauritius Broadcasting Corporation's monopoly over the electronic media.

-In addition to sharing the post of prime minister, what made the MSM/MMM electoral accord exceptional was the fact that it would allow, for the first time in the history of the island, a non-Hindu Mauritian to become the prime minister.
+In addition to sharing the post of prime minister, what made the MSM/MMM electoral accord exceptional was that it would allow, for the first time in the history of the island, a non-Hindu Mauritian to become the prime minister.
 The elections took place on 11 September 2000 with a total of 80.87% of registered voters casting their ballots.
 The MSM/MMM alliance won 54 of the directly elected seats.

 Jugnauth agreed to step down and become president as from 2003.
 Former president Karl Offmann was also involved.
 He was put into the office of the president on the condition that he would remain president only for 19 months.
 Jugnauth became president under the transition with the so-called "sudden" resignation of President Offmann.

 Jugnauth resigned as prime minister on 30 September 2003 at 13:30 and also as member of parliament at 15:00, giving his resignation letter to Speaker of the House on the same day.
 He announced his departure in a 20-minute speech given to the members of parliament stating that he was leaving the office to make room for a new prime minister.

 He was sworn into the presidency on 7 October 2003 following the resignation of President Karl Offmann.